 When the CMU detects the radio switched from voice to data mode before the expiration of AEEC 618 timer VAT9, then the CMU shall resume data operation using the same frequency and mode used prior to the switch to voice.

-The CMU shall maintain the PEC table while in voice mode and delete PECT entries as they time out per MASPs.
+The CMU shall maintain the PEC table while in voice mode and delete PECT entries as they time out per MASPS.

-When the CMU detects the radio switched from voice to data mode after the expiration of AEEC 618 timer VAT9, then the CMU shall enter frequency/mode acquisition per ARINC 618.
+When the CMU detects the radio switched from voice to data mode after the expiration of ARINC 618 timer VAT9, then the CMU shall enter frequency/mode acquisition per ARINC 618.

 If the CMU attempts to restore VDL Mode 2, then the VDL Mode 2 Link Establishment process as specified herein shall be followed.